pyepics/pyepics/doc/ca.rst

 allocated space for the data.
 In python none of these is needed, and keyword arguments can be used to specify such options.

-.. method:: get(chid[, ftype=None[, timeout=None[, count=None[, as_string=False[, as_numpy=True, unpack=True]]]]])
+.. method:: get(chid[, ftype=None[, count=None[, as_string=False[, as_numpy=True[, wait=True[, timeout=None]]]]]])

    return the current value for a Channel.
 Note that there is not a separate form for array data.

    :param chid:  ``chid`` Channel ID
    :type  chid:  ctypes.c_long
    :param ftype:  field type to use (native type is default)
-   :type ftype:  integer
-   :param timeout:  maximum time to wait for data before returning None.
-   :type timeout:  float or ``None``
+   :type ftype:  integer or ``None``
    :param count:  maximum element count to return (full data returned by default)
-   :type count:  integer
+   :type count:  integer or ``None``
    :param as_string:  whether to return the string representation of the value.
 See notes below.
    :type as_string:  ``True``/``False``
    :param as_numpy:  whether to return the Numerical Python representation  for array / waveform data.
    :type as_numpy:  ``True``/``False``
-   :param unpack:  whether to return the unpacked data or just the internal pointer value
+   :param wait:  whether to wait for the data to be received, or return immediately.
-   :type unpack:  ``True``/``False``
+   :type wait:  ``True``/``False``
+   :param timeout:  maximum time to wait for data before returning ``None``.
+   :type timeout:  float or ``None``

+   :func:`get` returns the value for the PV with channel ID *chid* or ``None``, which indicates an *incomplete get*

    For a listing of values of *ftype*, see :ref:`Table of DBR Types
    <dbrtype_table>`.
-The optional *count* can be used to limit the amount of
+The optional *count* can be used to limit the
-data returned for array data from waveform records.
+   amount of data returned for array data from waveform records.

-The *timeout* option sets the maximum time to wait before returning ``None``.
-Such a timeout could imply that the channel is disconnected or that the data size is larger or network slower than normal.
-See
-:ref:`advanced-get-timeouts-label` for further discussion of this and the associated :func:`get_cached_value`.

    The *as_string* option warrants special attention: The feature is not as complete as as the *as_string* argument for :meth:`PV.get`.
 Here, a string representing the value will always be returned.
 For Enum types, the name of the Enum state will be returned.
 For waveforms of type CHAR, the string representation will be returned.
 For other waveforms (with *count* > 1), a string like `<array count=3, type=1>` will be returned.
 For all other types the result will from Python's :func:`str` function.

    The *as_numpy* option will cause an array value to be returned as a numpy array.
 This is only applied if numpy can be imported.
 See :ref:`advanced-large-arrays-label` for a discussion of strategies for how to best deal with very large arrays.

-The *unpack* option will not return the value, but the underlying reference (C pointer) to the value.
-The returned value would then need to be explicitly unpacked with the :func:`get_cached_value`. function.
-This explicit approach can be useful in some circumstances.
+   The *wait* option controls whether to wait for the data to be received over the network and actually return the value, or to return immediately after asking for it to be sent.
+If `wait=False` (that is, immediate return), the *get* operation is said to be *incomplete*.
+The data will be still be received (unless the channel is disconnected) eventually but stored internally, and can be read later with :func:`get_complete`.
+Using `wait=False` can be useful in some circumstances.
 See :ref:`advanced-connecting-many-label` for a discussion.

+   The *timeout* option sets the maximum time to wait for the data to be received over the network before returning ``None``.
+Such a timeout could imply that the channel is disconnected or that the data size is larger or network slower than normal.
+In that case, the *get* operation is said to be *incomplete*, and the data may become available later with :func:`get_complete`.

+   See :ref:`advanced-get-timeouts-label` for further discussion of the *wait* and *timeout* options and the associated :func:`get_complete` function.

-.. method:: get_cached_value(chid[, ftype=None[, timeout=None[, count=None[, as_string=False[, as_numpy=True]]]])
+.. method:: get_complete(chid[, ftype=None[, count=None[, as_string=False[, as_numpy=True[, timeout=None]]]]])

-   return the current value for a Channel, completing an earlier :func:`get` that returned ``None``, either because `unpack=True` was used or because the data transfer did not complete before the timeout.
+   return the current value for a Channel, completing an earlier incomplete :func:`get` that returned ``None``, either because `wait=False` was used or because the data transfer did not complete before the timeout passed.

    :param chid:  ``chid`` Channel ID
    :type  chid:  ctypes.c_long
    :param ftype:  field type to use (native type is default)
    :type ftype:  integer
-   :param timeout:  maximum time to wait for data before returning None.
-   :type timeout:  float or ``None``
    :param count:  maximum element count to return (full data returned by default)
    :type count:  integer
    :param as_string:  whether to return the string representation of the value.
 See notes below.
    :type as_string:  ``True``/``False``
    :param as_numpy:  whether to return the Numerical Python representation  for array / waveform data.
    :type as_numpy:  ``True``/``False``
+   :param timeout:  maximum time to wait for data before returning ``None``.
+   :type timeout:  float or ``None``

-   This function will return ``None`` if the previous :func:`get` actually succeeded, or if even this data transfer times out.
+   This function will return ``None`` if the previous :func:`get` actually completed, or if this data transfer also times out.
 See :ref:`advanced-get-timeouts-label` for further discussion.

 .. method::  put(chid, value[, wait=False[, timeout=30[, callback=None[, callback_data=None]]]])